Elyzavetka/Elyzavetka/README.md

 I am a Junior Full-Stack Software Engineer based in London.
 ------------------------------------------------

-I am a Full-Stack Engineer.
+I am a passionate Junior Full-Stack Engineer.
 I have recently completed the Makers Academy bootcamp, with a specialism as a software engineer.
 I have a mathematical and organized brain which makes me a great coder.

 Before my journey into tech, I was an experienced photo editor working for women's magazines.
 I was inspired to move into technology seeing how automation revolutionized teamwork and efficiency within publishing houses.
 I take pride in delivering high-quality work and helping teams produce elegant and functional products.
 Delighted to transfer the teamwork abilities cultivated in magazine work to the field of software development.